trainmanrun/scripts-hello-shell/README.md

 # scripts-hello-shell

-This is a bash script that says "Hello World"
+This is a bash script that says "Hello World" and is plugged into Travis CI